 Why Mint and Quicken are Tied for Cost

 The winner in this category depends on your needs.
 If you want something basic to manage your money, Mint’s the best way to go in terms of cost.
-And while some people might balk at the idea of shelling out $39 or more for Quicken, others may see it as a small price to pay for a more complete picture of their financial situation.
+And while some people might balk at the idea of shelling out money for Quicken, others may see it as a small price to pay for a more complete picture of their financial situation.

 Mint vs. Quicken: What’s Better for You?